axeldav/kandidat_proj/readme.md

 5. Return back answer to user with references to legal documentation.

+## Prerequisites:
+- If you dont have .zshrc file, then create on in your user root folder
+- Put ´GEMINI_API_KEY´as variable in .zshrc file
+- Restart terminal och or source the .zshrc file
+ALSO:
+- if you dont have python on your computer, then install python3.12 (is best i think)
+    - i like to use homebrew(brew), google how to install brew.
+    - then install python3.12 via brew (google this also)

 ## HOW TO RUN THE PROGRAM
 Open mac terminal and type:

-Prerequisites:
-- Put ´GEMINI_API_KEY´as variable in .zshrc file

 1. ```make activate```
 2. ```make run```

 ## Other information